menu

 Bottom line for hyperventilation induced nystagmus:

 Hyperventilation is a useful test in diagnosing disorders of the vestibular nerve.
 In our opinion, HVIN is mainly useful when it is found in persons with no other signs of vestibular disorder, and also a known acoustic neuroma or the "quick spin" symptom (which is suggestive of vestibular paroxysmia).
-In this context, it induceds a nystagmus that beats away from the side of lesion.
+In this context, it induces a nystagmus that beats away from the side of lesion.
 The main problem with the test is it's positivity in otherwise normal persons.
-Because of this, it should be combined with other tests, such as vibration testing that induces a nystagmus in the opposited direction, to improve the specificity.
+Because of this, it should be combined with other tests, such as vibration testing that induces a nystagmus in the opposite direction, to improve the specificity.

 It would be interesting to know many things -- how sensitive is the response to the number of breaths ?
 How specific is the combination of HVT with another test (such as spontaneous nystagmus, head-shaking or vibration ?) -- especially the direction changing nystagmus.
-Does the test work for vestibular neuritis ?
-Can the unsteadiness induced by hyperventilation in various clinical contexts be quantified ?
-Is it meaningful ?
+One might guess that hyperventilation done first might increase the percentage of "abnormal" findings in vibration or head shaking.

 References: